How to Stop Seeking Validation From Everyone Around You

 When you create something — write something, make something, say something — sit with it before sharing.
 Notice how it feels to you before you know how it lands for others.
 Let your own response be the first one that matters.

 This is slow work.
-The habit of seeking validation runs deep.
-But each small choice to trust your own perception is a deposit in the account of self trust — and that account, once it grows, changes everything.
+The habit of seeking validation runs deep — I know how deep.
+But each small choice to trust your own perception is a deposit in the account of self trust.
+And that account, once it grows, changes everything.

 Start here — it is free